William Schaw: Chapel Royal at Stirling

+Ulrik, Duke of Holstein

 In March 1598 he was tasked with giving the Queen's brother, Ulrik, Duke of Holstein a tour of Scotland with Esmé's son, Ludovic, Duke of Lennox, taking him to Fife and Ravenscraig Castle, Dundee, Stirling Castle, and on a trip to the Bass Rock.
 He provided furnishings for the pregnant queen at Dalkeith Palace, and in September met an English Catholic exile George More who came to Dalkeith.

 Family and feud

 His niece married Robert Mowbray, a grandson of the treasurer Robert Barton, and following his death she married James Colville of East Wemyss in 1601, which caused a family feud between Francis Mowbray, Robert's brother, and Schaw and Colville.
 Mowbray, an erstwhile English agent, wounded Schaw with a rapier in a quarrel, was subsequently arrested for plotting against the king, and died following an escape attempt from Edinburgh Castle.
 Another niece, Elizabeth Schaw of Broich, married John Murray of Lochmaben, an important courtier in the bedchamber, who became Earl of Annandale.

 Schaw died in 1602.
-He was succeeded as King's Master of Works by David Cunninghame of Robertland.
+He was succeeded as King's Master of Works by David Cunningham of Robertland.
 His tomb in Dunfermline Abbey was constructed at the expense of his friend Alexander Seton and Queen Anne, and survives with a lengthy Latin inscription recording Schaw's intellectual skills and achievements.
 The tomb inscription remains the most valuable source of biographic information, and was composed by Alexander Seton, translated it reads:

 This humble structure of stones covers a man of excellent skill, notable probity, singular integrity of life, adorned with the greatest of virtues – William Schaw, Master of the King's Works, President of the Sacred Ceremonies, and the Queen's Chamberlain.
 He died 18th April, 1602.

 Among the living he dwelt fifty-two years; he had travelled in France and many other Kingdoms, for the improvement of his mind; he wanted no liberal training; was most skilful in architecture; was early recommended to great persons for the singular gifts of his mind; and was not only unwearied and indefatigable in labours and business, but constantly active and vigorous, and was most dear to every good man who knew him.
 He was born to do good offices, and thereby to gain the hearts of men; now he lives eternally with God.